beamzer/ScirtScan/README.md

 ## Output
 Output is generated in a newly created directory.
 The directory name is based on the date (YYYYMMDD).
 The output directory containss the sqlite file websites.db and the per website results log.

+## Structure
+The main python script (scirtscan.py) works with function, you can easily comment out functions to test a single one, or add a new function for new checks.
+I will add an commandline option for this in the near future.